How a Bespoke Suit is Made (Part 1)

-As we prepare to launch our new bespoke tailoring collection (this Fall), I thought it would be good for me personally to get a re-fresher course on the finer points of suit making.
+With the launch our new online tailoring collection, I thought it would be good for me personally to get a re-fresher course on the finer points of suit making.
 Therefore, I went down to one of my favorite tailoring supplies stores here in Los Angeles, B. Black & Sons, and bought everything I need to hand-make one suit from scratch.

 Over the next month (or two, or three) I will be hand-making a full canvas suit, from scratch, using the pattern I developed during my time in the Fashion Institute of NYC‘s menswear design program.
 This is only the 3rd suit I’ve attempted to make by hand, so expect it to take some time, and be far from perfect.
 Nevertheless, I will try to share the entire suit-making process with you, at various stages, from my home studio.
 To kick-off this series, here is the “Anatomy of a Suit”; an illustrated description of all of the internal pieces of a handmade suit.

 In case you’re wondering, the total cost of everything was about $225.
 Keep in mind that’s without all of the tools and sewing equipment needed, and, most importantly, the 40+ hours of meticulous hand labor that I’m about to put into this b-tch.

 These 10-12 pieces of paper (or cardboard) are the most important element of a bespoke suit, and the part that takes the most time and experience to develop.
 The pattern is basically the puzzle pieces that are sewn together to create the shape and fit of the suit.
 Changing the length, curve, or shape of any of these lines can dramatically alter how the final garment will look and feel.